how to find out if I'm named in a will

 A proper estate plan guarantees that your loved ones will be provided for in your absence.
 You want the maximum amount of your hard-earned assets to pass to the people you choose, not toward court fees, attorney fees, income taxes, and death taxes.
 Creating a well-thought-out estate plan is an act of love for your family.

-Let Phelps LaClair help you take the first steps in establishing your plan today!
-For a free estate planning webinar, sign up on our website.
-After the webinar, you’ll be able to schedule a free consultation with an estate planning attorney as our thanks for attending.
+Learn more about estate planning by registering for our next free webinar.
+After attending, you’ll be able to schedule a free consultation with an estate planning attorney as our thanks.

 photo by Aymane Jdidi from Pixabay.com on 9/20/2021 | used under the creative commons license | no edits made